pd-fkie/exim-fuzzer/README.md

 This repo contains a fuzzer for [Exim](https://exim.org) that aims to be more on the "professional" side of fuzzing.
-The individual SMTP packets are passed to Exim via shared memory channel, the fuzzer has custom mutations tailored towards the SMTP protocol and we tried to make the target as scalable as possible by reducing its system calls to a minimum.
+The individual SMTP packets are passed to Exim via a shared memory channel, the fuzzer has custom mutations tailored towards the SMTP protocol and we tried to make the target as scalable as possible by reducing its system calls to a minimum.